lsrprntr/lsrprntr/README.md

 <h1> Hello there! 👋 </h1>

 - I'm Sam!
 I'm a self-taught developer with a unique background in finance and accounting.
 I have always liked solving problems and there's always problems to solve in software.
-- Currently working on the C# .Net Development.
+- Currently working on the C# .Net Development and Microsoft Azure Fundamentals.
 - Please take a look at my repositories to see what else I'm up to!

 <table align="left">